São Francisco do Iratapuru: History

 São Francisco do Iratapuru is located in a part of the Amazon rainforest which was bought by Daniel K. Ludwig.
 In 1969, it became a site for the Jari project which intended to replace the rainforest with Gmelina arborea for the pulp industry.
-The project was a massive failure, and cancelled in 1982.
+The project was a massive failure and was cancelled in 1982.

 In 1980, people living on the banks of the Iratapuru River founded the village of São Francisco do Iratapuru in the hope of establishing a school which was accomplished in 1994.
 The economy of the village is based on gathering and extracting Brazil nuts.
 In 1992, COMARU, an agricultural cooperative, was set up to market their products.

 In 1995, Governor João Capiberibe created the "Amapá Sustainable Development Program" (PDSA).
 In 1997, the Rio Iratapuru Sustainable Development Reserve was created which was aimed at both preserving nature as well as allowing for sustainable economic activities for the communities around the reserve.
 The village of São Francisco do Iratapuru is the main benefactor of the reserve.